instructor-ai/instructor/docs/blog/posts/validation-part1.md

 The error message is generated by the language model (LLM) rather than the code itself, making it helpful for re-asking the model.
 Multiple validators can be stacked on top of each other.

-To get a better understanding, let's look at how to build `llm_validator` from scratch.
+To better understand this approach, let's see how to build an `llm_validator` from scratch.

 ## Creating Your Own Field Level `llm_validator`

 We highly recommend trying to build your own `llm_validator`.
 It's a great way to get started with `instructor` and enables you to create custom validators.

-Before we continue, let's re-examine the anatomy of a validator.
+Before we continue, let's review the anatomy of a validator:

 ```python
 def validation_function(value):